The Shoot at Fountains Abbey and Studley Royal

-By arrangement, shooting takes place at Fountains Abbey & Studley Royal within the water garden and abbey grounds on Fridays in November, December and January every year.
-The abbey and water garden are shut, but all other areas remain open as usual.
+Shooting takes place at Fountains Abbey & Studley Royal within the water garden and abbey grounds on Fridays in November, December and January every year (except the Friday between Christmas and New Year’s Day.)
+The National Trust closes the abbey and water garden on these days, but all other areas (including deer park and valley of the seven bridges) remain open as usual.

-The current situation is one the National Trust inherited following its purchase of the Fountains Abbey & Studley Royal estate from North Yorkshire County Council in 1983.
+The current situation is one the National Trust inherited following its purchase of the Fountains Abbey and Studley Royal estate from North Yorkshire County Council in 1983.

-In 1966, Henry Vyner, the last private owner of the 18000 acre Studley Royal Estate placed the contents, rights, chattels and land on the open market.
+In 1966, Henry Vyner, the last private owner of what was the 18,000 acre Studley Royal Estate, placed the contents, rights, chattels and land on the open market.
 A part of the sales included the freehold shooting rights.
 These rights were purchased by a private individual who sold them on to the current owner in 1971.

 What do the shooting rights mean?

-After costly legal negotiations the Trust reached an agreement, some years ago, to close the estate on Friday’s in November, December and January in an attempt to minimise the disruption to our visitors on other days and to allow the shoot to have exclusive access on that day only.
+After legal negotiations some years ago, the National Trust reached an agreement with the Shoot to close the estate on Fridays in November, December and January.
+This was done to try to minimise the disruption to our visitors on other days and to allow the shoot to have exclusive access on that day only.
 Like all landowners we continue to manage the situation to the best of our ability.
 The closure dates are always printed in the members’ handbook and available on our website.

-Whilst we have been able to negotiate a specific day for closure in the abbey and water garden area, the Shoot can and does shoot anywhere on any day within the confines of their shooting rights.
-Shooting can take place on any parcel of land within their portfolio without our prior knowledge and we have no bearing or influence on the Shoot’s work.
+Whilst we have been able to negotiate a specific day for closure in the abbey and water garden area, the Shoot can and does, shoot anywhere on any day within the confines of their shooting rights.
+Shooting can take place on any parcel of land within their portfolio without our prior knowledge and we have no bearing or influence on the Shoot’s activity.

 Does the National Trust make any financial gain from the Shoot?